nus-cs2103-AY2223S1/tp/docs/team/augustdespair.md

   * Added methods to `Model` to support adding, deleting and editing staff, such as `Model.getStaffFromProjectAtIndex()` and `Model.addStaffToProject()`.
-These methods were added to improve code quality and better adherence to SOLID principles, since it ensured that all commands involving the manipulation of `StaffList` communicated via the `Model` interface, instead of allowing commands to directly call methods from the `Model` package.
+These methods were added to improve code quality and better adherence to SOLID principles, since it ensured that all commands involving the manipulation of `StaffList` communicated via the `Model` interface, instead of allowing commands to directly call methods from classes in the `Model` package.

 * **Documentation**: